-A memorial service will be held at a later date.
+A graveside service will be held on Saturday July 24, 2021 at 10:30 AM at Historic Vale Cemetery, Brandywine Avenue entrance for family and friends.
 In lieu of flowers, donations can be made to Schenectady Inner City Ministry (SICM) or Ms. Foundation for Women.
 Alternatively, you can remember Shelley by walking along a beach, treating yourself to a chocolate truffle, or playing a game of Dr. Mario.

 Arrangements are entrusted to Jones Funeral Home, 1503 Union Street, Schenectady, NY.

 To leave a condolence for the family, please visit www.jonesfh.net.